Companies have always been driven by the desire to grow, reduce costs, improve efficiency, and distinguish themselves from competitors.

 Greater control over the supply chain

-When a company owns more of the companies in its supply chain, it has more control over the quality and cost of inputs.
-That can lead to a higher quality product for the consumer.
+By owning more of the companies in its supply chain, a company can exert greater control over the quality and cost of inputs, ultimately resulting in a higher quality product for the consumer.

 Decreased production costs